My film is/will be completed in 2020, but I'm unsure about its release date. Can I submit to this year's awards?

 Do you offer fee waivers for submissions?

 Yes.
 Due to the impact of the global pandemic, we recognize the economic hardship that independent producers are experiencing and we can offer fee waivers on a case-by-case basis.
-To apply for a fee waiver, fill out this form by June 25, 2020.
+To apply for a fee waiver, fill out this form form by July 28, 2020.
 Waiver codes will not be eligible for use on late submissions.
-Requests will be reviewed by an advisory committee on a regular basis until the form closes on July 7, 2020.
-All requests will receive a response before the close of Call For Entries on July 14, 2020.
+Requests will be reviewed by an advisory committee on a regular basis until the form closes on July 28, 2020.
+All requests will receive a response before the close of Call For Entries on Aug 4, 2020.

 How do I submit my film if it is completed after the deadline?